vkolagotla/ip-dns-info/README.md

 The code is licensed under **Apache License 2.0.** The API does not require any authentication and is free to use for non-commercial use.

 ### TODO:
-- [ ] Fix Refresh in the Dropdown.
+- [ ] Fix Refresh in the Drop down.